markdewing/next_steps_in_programming/background.md

 What always bothered me is that it isn't really a mathematical expression.
 That is, it can not be transformed or manipulated like one.
 So the idea of transforming source is very important (taking derivatives, as a concrete example).

+Konrad Hinsen wrote an interesting article titled "Daydreaming about Scientific Programming" ( [Computers in Science and Engineering, Sept/Oct 2013](http://scitation.aip.org/content/aip/journal/cise/15/5/10.1109/MCSE.2013.104)  [PDF](http://www.researchgate.net/profile/Konrad_Hinsen/publication/259621131_Daydreaming_about_Scientific_Programming/links/00b4952cec2738c956000000.pdf) )  It describes the system/workflow for scientfic programming that I really would like to build.